EpicureanHeron/initiativeTracker/README.md

 Current Turn: # of array index of whose turn it is (has to be in the active array)
     - going to use a .MAP .filter to do this probably Current Round: Number of cycle

+## Sorting by Init

+* this is trickier than it seems to be...for a number of reasons
+    * Initiative should be saved to the battle model...but not on the character model.
+I've linked the Character with the Battle table already...and character has DEX but i'm not sure what to do next
+    * the .map and .filter should be useful, I can "kill" a character/knock them out if they die or (if they are a PC knock them unconcious).
+Then for the dead NPCs they don't appear any more but the PC characters can stay in the queue unless they truly die

+* counter to up the "turn" or "round" counter up as the game progresses.
+    * turn should iterate up as the next character is active
+    * round should iterate up IF turn%[length.filteredArrayofActiveCharacters] = 0.
+Probably should be calculated at each click...though this might not work because what if, fringe example, a character is killed and it jumps from 5 to 6 and the character killed was in fact in position #1 and it is the 5th positoins turn now (though there is one in the 6th position, so it is not a new round yet).
+    * instead of the modolo division, could be done by having the 1st and last character in the array have a special ID (that if they die it gets put on the next one of the right or left).

+* Dex thought: could have dex just = initiatve on the character model, then update the inint each battle...then revert back to just the dex mod at the end of the battle.